 The preparatory training for the veterinary assistant provides students with the knowledge, motivation, and skills necessary to pursue their educational and career goals.
 This program provides a sound platform for students who wish to pursue an associate, undergraduate, graduate, or professional degree in the veterinary science field.
 Open to students at participating high schools, 4-H programs, and as an independent self-study program.

 Veterinary Science Curriculum

-The Youth Veterinary Science Curriculum is available through the Texas A&M University System in collaboration with the FAZD Center, a U.S. Department of Homeland Security Science & Technology Center of Excellence, and the Texas AgriLife Extension Service, a nationally recognized curriculum that prepares students for careers as veterinary assistants.
+The Veterinary Science Curriculum is available through the Texas A&M University System in collaboration with the Institute for Infectious Animal Diseases (IIAD), a U.S. Department of Homeland Security Science & Technology Center of Excellence, and the Texas A&M AgriLife Extension Service.
+This nationally recognized curriculum prepares students for careers as veterinary assistants.

 Veterinary Science Apprenticeship